Think-Craft/talejs-ml/README.md

 Usage
 ---
-`./start` to run the website local.
+`python3 -m http.server` to run the website local.